bobby-boy49/My-Firefox-Profile/README.md

-# My-Firefox-profile
+# My-Firefox-Profile
-My Firefox profile for anti-spooking!
+My Firefox Profile for anti-spooking!

 If copy and past does not work correctly go to [about:config] and change the setting below from false to true!